Tag

 Carrot cake is my all-time FAVORITE kind of cake!
 And a few weeks ago I realized – I’ve made healthy carrot cake cookies, gluten-free carrot cake muffins, and even carrot cake baked oats but I’ve never made an actual carrot CAKE before.
 I know, I was shocked too.
 So I found the time and started recipe testing!

-I knew my carrot cake had to be a few things – gluten-free, dairy-free, and ideally refined sugar-free.
-I also really wanted to keep this cake recipe as healthy as possible, so I stuck to almond flour as the base, and coconut sugar and maple syrup to sweeten it.
-But don’t worry, I wasn’t willing to compromise on taste or texture, so after a few (failed) tests I finally did it!
-The BEST EVER gluten-free and dairy-free carrot cake, naturally sweetened and oh-SO delicious.
+I knew my carrot cake had to be a few things – one bowl, gluten-free, and easy to make.
+I also really wanted to keep this gluten-free cake recipe to taste as close to the real thing as possible.
+I wasn’t willing to compromise on taste or texture, so after a few (failed) tests I finally did it!
+The BEST EVER gluten-free (and can be made dairy-free) carrot cake, made in one bowl, and oh-SO delicious.

 gluten free and dairy free carrot cake ingredients on a table.

-gluten free and dairy free carrot cake with cinnamon cream cheese frosting on a baking sheet.
+gluten free carrot cake with cinnamon cream cheese frosting cut into on a plate.

 4.67 from 3 votes